Why Use Thousands of

 1. We do not have widely accepted glyphs for all other asteroids, and some don’t have glyphs at all.

-2. There are so many asteroids available to us now for astrological use, that we would never be able to remember all the glyphs!
+2. There are so many asteroids available to us now for astrological use, that we would never be able to remember all the glyphs, if they had them!
 That would be a lifetime study in itself.
-A better use of your time and brain-power would be to associate meaning to as many asteroids as possible (time and an accumulation of client sessions help us to remember these associations!).
+A better use of your time and brain-power would be to associate meaning to as many asteroids as possible and file them in categories you can use for your work (time and an accumulation of client sessions help us to remember these associations!).

 4. Using the actual names helps to demystify what should be a scientific process, if you want your clients’ psyches to accept your appraisals.
 Understanding leads to enlightenment.